AminF96/Javascript-Weather-Forecast-App/README.md

 Front End Technologies : Javascript , Bootstrap .

-https://openweathermap.org/api 's "5 Day / 3 Hour Forecast" plan is also used in this program for weather forecast information .
+https://openweathermap.org/api 's "5 Day / 3 Hour Forecast" plan is also used in this Application for weather forecast information .